 Known worldwide, the Bushwick Collective is the first place to head to if you want to see a lot of top quality work in a relatively small area.

-The surrounding neighborhood of Bushwick, just southeast of Williamsburg, is easy to reach by subway.
+The collective is in the neighborhood of Bushwick, just southeast of Williamsburg, and is easy to reach by subway.
 (See directions here).

-Bushwick is a pretty cool area to visit in general.
-You might want to set aside time to both see the murals and explore the neighborhood.
+Bushwick is a pretty cool area to visit in general so you may set aside time to both see the murals and explore the neighborhood.

 Take a look at our self-guided tour for some suggestions of what to see and where to shop and eat.